Indiana Supreme Court

 The costs of organized fundraising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred solely to raise capital, or obtain contributions, are considered unallowable costs under this grant opportunity.

 Grants will typically range from $100 to $35,000.
-Projects larger than $35,000 may be considered.
+Programs/projects larger than $35,000 may be considered.